 TikTok Videos Targeting Teachers – Support from Professionals Online Safety Helpline

 From what the past couple of weeks has shown, the recent viral trend of targeting teachers on social media platforms is causing a great deal of concern throughout the UK.
 It’s clear that from the reports that has been received on the Professionals Online Safety Helpline, professionals are still trying to address the problem with many feeling considerable distress and uncertainty of how to effectively handle the problem.
 From the reports the helpline has received, hundreds of contacts got in touch last week compared to the average of around ’20 per week’ the helpline usually receives.
-In this article, we’ll shed light on what’s been happening as well as provide some advice if you are currently experiencing this problem.
+In this article, and in light of anti-bullying week, we’ll shed light on what’s been happening as well as provide some advice if you are currently experiencing this problem.

 What has been happening?